OpenClaw Review

 Is OpenClaw just another chatbot app?

-No. The official product framing and GitHub repo both point to something broader: a personal assistant system with a local-first gateway that coordinates channels, tools, sessions, and agents.
+No. It is closer to a personal assistant system with a local-first gateway that coordinates channels, tools, sessions, and agents.

 What makes OpenClaw different from mainstream hosted assistants?